 Bastos, M. T. (2015).
 Shares, Pins, and Tweets: News readership from daily papers to social media.
 Journalism Studies, 16(3), pp. 305-325. doi: 10.1080/1461670X.2014.891857

-Fitzgerald, R., Winstone, L. & Prestage, Y (2014).
+Fitzgerald, R., Winstone, L. and Prestage, Y (2014).
 A Versatile tool?
 Applying the Cross-national Error Source Typology (CNEST) to triangulated pre-test data.
 Lausanne: FORS.

-Braghiroli, S. & Salini, L. (2014).
+Braghiroli, S. and Salini, L. (2014).
 How Do the Others See Us?
 An Analysis of Public Opinion Perceptions of the EU and USA in Third Countries.
 Transworld(33), pp. 1-19.

-Barnes, M. & McKnight, A. (2014).
+Barnes, M. and McKnight, A. (2014).
 Understanding the behaviours of households in fuel poverty: A review of research evidence.
 UK: Department of Energy and Climate Change.

 Cohen, R. L. (2014).
 Playing with numbers: Using Top Trumps as an ice-breaker and introduction to quantitative methods.
 Enhancing Learning in the Social Sciences, 6(2), pp. 21-29. doi: 10.11120/elss.2014.00030

 Fitzgerald, R., Winstone, L. and Prestage, Y. (2014).
 Searching For Evidence of Acculturation: Attitudes Toward Homosexuality Among Migrants Moving From Eastern to Western Europe.
 International Journal of Public Opinion Research, 26(3), pp. 323-341. doi: 10.1093/ijpor/edu021